 Mark S. Manger

 Research interests lie in comparative and international political economy, with a focus on Japan and the East Asian region.
 He is currently working on a major SSHRC-funded project on the political economy of global financial imbalances.
-Recent publications include “Vertical Trade Specialization and the Formation of North-South PTAs,” World Politics 64(4) 2012, “Political Trade Dependence and North-South Trade Agreements,” International Studies Quarterly 58(1) 2014 (with K. Shadlen) and “The Coevolution of Trade Agreement Networks and Democracy.”
-Journal of Conflict Resolution 60(1) 2016 (with M. Pickup).
+Recent publications include “Vertical Trade Specialization and the Formation of North-South PTAs,” World Politics 64(4) 2012, “A Hierarchy of Preferences: A Longitudinal Network Analysis Approach to PTA Formation,” Journal of Conflict Resolution 56(5) 2012 (with M. Pickup and T. Snijders), and “Political Trade Dependence and North-South Trade Agreements,” International Studies Quarterly 58(1) 2014 (with K. Shadlen).
 He was promoted to Associate Professor in July of 2014.
-In 2015-16, he was a visiting fellow in the DG Economics and Statistics at the Bank of Spain.